Safecast/Pocketcast-iOS/README.md

 Goals: Add UI.

-User interface elements to support all of the above should be added at this point, such as:
+User interface elements to support all of the above should be added at this point.

+Interactive:
 - Local log file management
-- Log file retrieval / download via some method(s) of file transfer
-- Manually or automatically submit closed/completed log files
+- Configuration of automatated submission of log files.
+Default to not use cellular data, with option to override.
-- Upload status history for a log file (eg, if the automated upload fails)
+- View upload status history for a log file (eg, if the automated upload fails)
 - Safecast API key entry
-- Device connectivity with multiple device support (only autoconnect if the user has previously connected to a device. allow this to be disabled/"unpaired".)
+- Device connection dialog, with multiple device support (do not autoconnect to devices unless previously connected)
+- "Paired" device management, to disable autoconnection for specific devices that have been connected to previously

+Data Transmission:
+- Manual upload of log file to Safecast API.
+- Log file retrieval / download to PC or online storage service via some method(s) of file transfer

+UI Alerts/Messages:
 - UI feedback of API and Bluetooth errors
-- Optional alarm upon Bluetooth connectivity loss
+- UI feedback of file upload / data transfer status
+- UI feedback of internet connectivity ("reachability")
+- UI feedback of use of airplane mode (user error) on iPhone, if possible to detect this.

 Caveats:
 - This is likely the most time-intensive development stage.